Skip To Content

 • Move right as practicable to permit vehicles to pass

-• If riding two abreast, move into single file to permit vehicles to pass—right (outside) rider accelerates and left (inside) rider slows slightly and moves in behind
+• If riding two abreast, move into single file to permit vehicles to pass: left (inside) accelerates and right (outside) rider slows slightly to create gap for left rider

 • Repeat signals you receive for riders behind you